 It is normal for you to expect the “Swiss-cheese plant” to live up to its nickname.
 But several reasons cause its leaves to look bland.

 Here is a detailed description that can help you discover the root of the problem.

-Expecting a few months old Monstera Deliciosa to have holey leaves would not be any good because it is too young.
+Expecting a months-old Monstera Deliciosa to have holey leaves would be bad because it is too young.

-I’ve seen that these plants start growing fenestrated leaves from the age of two to three years.
+I’ve seen these plants start growing fenestrated leaves from two to three years old.
 Your Monstera Deliciosa may not have holes because it is only a few months old.